jonluca/blog/_posts/2019-02-23-experiments-and-growth-hacking.md

 * `lastmile.enableIncentiveZones` - This is false for me.
 Could either be for drivers to go to populated areas, or as incentive zones for specific users?
 * `lastmile.userLegacyMap` - Are they using different maps?
 Could they be transitioning off of Google Maps?
-* `payments.allow_amex_on_fd` - Based on other keys, `fd` means first data, which is a payment processor.
-This option indicates that they might be allowing American Express cards to be used through one of their payment processors?
+* `payments.allow_amex_on_fd` - Based on other keys, `fd` means first data.
+This is false for me - maybe they don't show Amex's first because of the higher interchange fees on their end, so they'd prefer riders/drivers to use Visa/Mastercard?
 * `payment.intuitAffiliateCode` - For me, this value is `lyftplat18`.
 Perhaps this is a promo code from intuit?
 It's tax season right now, so maybe they're gearing up for a partnership on TurboTax, from Intuit?
 * `pricing.tpa` - There's a whole section on `TPA`, which seems to stand for "Tactical Price Adjustment"; They're pretty clearly aware of people checking between Uber and Lyft for every ride, and they have different tiers and values, maybe to just barely beat their competitors
 * `api.lnHasStrictEarlyCancelFee` - This is false for me, and if I had to guess this seems like a penalty for people who often cancel their rides after they've been matched with a driver.